Krasko25/Obsidian-Sync/Archive/Tdiary.md

 ==January 13th, 2024==
 Today our Habitica party had a call.
-It got to talk to each other, that, in my opinion, will help us to be more motivated not to let each other down.
+We got to talk to each other, that, in my opinion, will help us to be more motivated not to let each other down.
 Not only that, I finally got to talk to like minded people in English and it was really interesting.
 I'm learning this language for about 4 years now and I like English a lot.
-It can sound silly, but it feels kind of lonely to be not able to talk to almost anyone on it.
+It can sound silly, but it feels kind of lonely not to be able to talk to almost anyone on it.

 I decided that my main goal for this week is to build my sleeping schedule.
 Today I'm going to bed only 1.5 hours later, that I had to.
 Not matter how funny it sound, but it is already some kind of a progress.